wmorgan/dcos-docs/1.7/usage/cli/install.md

         PS C:\dcos>

-3. Download the DCOS CLI Powershell install script [by clicking here][4].
+3. Download the DC/OS CLI Powershell install script [by clicking here][4].
 Save the script to the `dcos` directory.

     If you are running Windows 10, or if you are running an earlier version of Windows and have manually installed the `wget` software package, you can alternatively download the Powershell script directly from within Powershell: